hnakae/go-club/_posts/direction.md

 ---

+## Recap:

+## _1) Play from your weak group._

+## _2) Push your opponent's stones towards your strong group._

 Finally, let's compare the two outcomes.

 ![image info](/assets/blog/theory3/theory3-comparison.png)

+On the left, white makes the first direction of play mistake.
+Instead of playing from the weak group, white plays from the strong group.
+White also makes the second direction of play mistake, that is to push your opponent towards your weak group.
+This choice contradicted both of the basic ideas of correct direction of play.

+On the right, white takes the correct direction of play by playing from white's weak group.
+And by moving from the weaker group, this consequently allowed white to also push the opponent's stones toward white's stronger group.
+This choice uses both of the ideas of correct direction of play theory.

+---

+## Conclusion

-As you can see, one mistake in direction of play can completely change the flow of the game.
-So analyze the strength and weakness of the groups on the board for both sides and use the two rules:
+As you can see, one direction of play mistake can completely change the flow of the game.
+You may have noticed, that by contradicting the first rule: "play from your weak group", you will consequently contradict the second rule: "push your opponent towards your strong group."

+“So in war, the way is to avoid what is strong, and strike at what is weak.”
+― Sun Tzu, The Art of War

-1 play from your weak group.
+"And let them play towards your strength, and away from your weakness."

-2 push your opponent's weak group against your strong group.

-to correctly determine the right direction of play.
+-Hiro Nakae